Awards Overview

 Larry Norman Comin Photo Contest

 Share with us those exceptional photographs where you caught incredible wildlife poses, beautiful landscapes, or just stunning moments in nature.
-Submit your photograph to the Larry Norman Comin Photo Contest at online by January 20, 2023.
+Submit your photograph to the Larry Norman Comin Photo Contest using the link provided, by January 24, 2025.
 There are three categories for submission: Wildlife Poses, Landscapes, Relationships with Nature.
 An award is presented for the top photo and the winner announced at the meeting banquet.

 The Alberta Chapter annually presents academic student awards to promote interest and reward excellence in the field of wildlife conservation.
 A list of past recipients can be viewed here.